Candid Camera: TV history

 Following an ABC special in the summer of 1974 celebrating the program's 25th anniversary, Candid Camera returned that fall for a five-year run in weekly syndication, with Funt as emcee again and John Bartholomew Tucker and Dorothy Collins as early co-hosts.
 Fannie Flagg, one of Funt's writers during the 1960s run, also shared emcee duties with Funt during the 1970s era, as did Phyllis George, Betsy Palmer and Jo Ann Pflug.
 This version was taped at the Ed Sullivan Theater in New York City for its first season, then moved to WTVF in Nashville for the remainder of its run.

 The network TV version celebrated its 35th anniversary with an NBC special in 1983.
 Four years later, a series of occasional Candid Camera specials aired on CBS with Peter Funt joining his father as co-host.

 The show also aired a season in daily syndication (1991–92) with Dom DeLuise as host and Eva LaRue as co-host.
-Produced by Vin Di Bona, Funt authorized this version, but did not approve of the format or host.
+Produced by Vin Di Bona and King World Productions, Funt authorized this version, but did not approve of the format or host.
 He stated in his biography Candidly (1994) that he deeply regretted his decision (which he made strictly for financial reasons) mainly because he did not think DeLuise understood the spirit of the show or was an appropriate host, and also because he felt the bits were weak, uninteresting, and too preoccupied with incorporating the show's sponsor, Pizza Hut, into them in an overtly commercial way.

 A 1996 CBS program celebrating the 50th anniversary of the format (dating back to the Candid Microphone days) led to another series of occasional Candid Camera specials, and then to its return as a weekly CBS show with Peter Funt and Suzanne Somers as co-hosts.
 The show moved to the PAX TV network in 2001 with Dina Eastwood taking over as co-host, remaining on the air for three more years before suspending production.

 In April 2014, it was announced that the TV Land cable channel was reviving the show, ordering ten episodes.
 Peter Funt returned as a host, joined by actress Mayim Bialik as co-host, with the series premiering on August 11.
 However, it was not renewed for a second season.

+In April 2023, it was announced that Village Roadshow Unscripted Television was in working a new version of the show with Taraji P. Henson as host.

 Ratings

-The 1960–67 run was arguably the most successful version of the show, according to the Nielsen ratings:
+The 1960–67 run was the most successful version of the show, according to the Nielsen ratings: